technologies-of-history/course/schedule.md

 ### Digital Assignments
 - Intro to Markdown
 - Complete the [Getting Started with Markdown](https://programminghistorian.org/en/lessons/getting-started-with-markdown) lesson on The Programming Historian
+- In class we'll discuss text editors and go over Markdown syntax and draft your **author.md** files for the course blog

 ## Week 2: Special Collections and GitHub